ktechboston/favors-game/README.md

 3. Use the provided docker-compose file to start a webserver
    - `docker-compose up --build`
    - Note: some users will have to run docker-compose as root (using `sudo`)
+   - You will need rebuild each time you change api specs to create an app with updated code
-4. Use your browser to visit `localhost:7101/api/ui`
+4. Use your browser to visit `localhost:7101/ui`
 5. Use the interface to make a request to the `health` endpoint
 6. Your web server is running!
+7. Run `docker-compose down` to shut down the application.

 ### Guide: Making a Simple Route